michnardo/hello-vercel/docs/Non-MCQ_Page_Layout_Unification_EN.md

 #### Example Unified Layout

 - The new **Word Problem Game** (2025-07-01) also follows this unified layout and reuses the shared `<AnswerForm />` component for free-form numeric input.
+- The new **Multiplication Word Problem Game** (2025-07-02) also follows this unified layout and reuses the shared `<AnswerForm />` component for free-form numeric input.